-Lotus berthelotii, commonly called parrot's beak, is a trailing tender perennial or warm weather annual vine that grows to 8" tall but spreads to 2-3' wide or more.
-In Saskatchewan it is grown as an annual in containers or hanging baskets.
-It features soft silver-gray leaves and sharply-contrasting, pea-like, crimson flowers.
+Lotus berthelotii, commonly called parrot's beak, is a trailing annual vine that grows to 8" tall but spreads to 2-3' wide or more and is used in patio containers or hanging baskets.
+It features soft silver-gray leaves and sharply-contrasting, parrot beak shaped, orange and yellow flowers.
 Leaves are divided into needle-like leaflets (each to 1" long) that are spaced along the stems in attractive whorls (3-7 leaflets per whorl).
 Stems will spread to 2-3' long or more.
 Flowers bloom in clusters at the stem ends in spring and early summer.
 Each flower grows to about 1” long.